 (b) Due Diligence and Applicant Responsibility.
 Department staff may, from time to time, make available for use by Applicants information and informal guidance in the form of reports and responses to specific questions.
 The Department encourages communication with staff in order to clarify any issues that may not be fully addressed in the QAP or may be unclear when applied to specific facts.
 However, while these resources are offered to help Applicants prepare and submit accurate information, Applicants should also appreciate that this type of guidance is limited by its nature and that staff will apply the rules of the QAP to each specific situation as it is presented in the submitted Application.
 The Multifamily Programs Procedures Manual is not a rule and is provided as good faith guidance and assistance, but in all respects the statutes and rules governing the Low Income Housing Tax Credit program supersede these guidelines and are controlling.
 Moreover, after the time that an issue is initially presented and guidance is provided, additional information may be identified and/or the issue itself may continue to develop based upon additional research and guidance.
 Thus, until confirmed through final action of the Board, staff guidance must be considered merely as an aid and an Applicant continues to assume full responsibility for any actions Applicant takes regarding an Application.
 In addition, although the Department may compile data from outside sources in order to assist Applicants in the Application process, it remains the sole responsibility of the Applicant to perform independently the necessary due diligence to research, confirm, and verify any data, opinions, interpretations, or other information upon which an Applicant bases an Application or includes in any submittal in connection with an Application.
-As provided by Tex.
-Gov't Code §2306.6715(c) for Competitive HTC Applications, an Applicant is given until the later of the seventh day of the publication on the Department'’s website of a scoring log reflecting that Applicant'’s score or the seventh day from the date of transmittal of a scoring notice; provided, however, that an Applicant may not appeal any scoring matter after the award of credits unless they are within the above-described time limitations and have appeared at the meeting when the Department'’s Governing Board makes competitive tax credit awards and stated on the record that they have an actual or possible appeal that has not been heard.
-Appeal rights may be triggered by the publication on the Department's website of the results of the evaluation process.